 We offer a range of surgical and non-surgical treatments to help patients suffering from depression, bipolar disorder, catatonia, schizophrenia and obsessive-compulsive disorder (OCD), among other behavioral health conditions.
 Read patient testimonials.

 There is no simple, one-size-fits-all approach to treat depression and anxiety, which is why MU Health Care offers more treatment options than any other provider in the region.
-If you’re interested in learning more, request an appointment with one of our providers below.
+If you’re interested in learning more, call us at 573-882-5688.

 Transcranial Magnetic Stimulation (TMS)

 Transcranial magnetic stimulation (TMS) is an outpatient procedure used to treat depression in adults who have not had success with medication.
 TMS involves five sessions per week — each lasting 3 to 20 minutes — for up to six weeks.
 A device that emits magnetic pulses to the brain’s left prefrontal cortex is placed on the patient’s head.
 The pulses stimulate nerve cells in the brain that control mood.
 During treatment, patients will hear a clicking sound and feel a tapping sensation on their head.
 A small percentage of patients complain of mild discomfort or headaches afterward.

 Most commercial insurances, as well as Medicare and Missouri Medicaid, cover TMS treatment.
 For information about insurance, call us at 573-882-5688.

 Electroconvulsive Therapy (ECT)